neetuagw/VendingMachine_REST/README.md

  - CoinsInResponse and APIResponse : These classes used to send the right response of the API called
  - Repository : This class implements a TreeMap data structure to store the coins available in Vending Machine.
 This class designed to be used for Database purpose in future
  - APIControllerTest.java : This is a unit test class.

+ ## Aprroach

+ - Build REST service in Java using JAX-RS and Jersey.
+Java API for RESTful Web Services (JAX-RS), is a set of APIs to develope REST service.
+JAX-RS is part of the JavaEE6, and make developers to develop REST web application easily.
+ - Used Genson library to consume and produce JSON data.
+It automaticallys converts your request into JSON and so is your response.
+ - Utilise TreeMap datastructure to store coins and to do CRUD operation on vending machine.
+The reason behind using TreeMap as it provides a direct method called floorkey() to find the greatest key less than or equal to given key.
+I used this method while calculating the coins of remaining amount left after user payment.
+ - Apache Tomcat server used to run the REST service.

 ## Assumptions